clearpath-docs/jackal-sphinx-tutorials/doc/simulation.rst

 topic to drive Jackal, either real or simulated.
 This is the standard ROS interface to differential-drive and holonomic ground vehicles.

 You can also use a game controller to drive your robot.
-To launch the teleop node, run
+Connect your controller using either a USB cable or Bluetooth as appropriate and then launch the teleop node by running:

 .. code-block:: bash